cryptojoks/antofy-docs/docs/tokenomics.md

 ### Where will the first SABN tokens come from?

 The initial SABN tokens must appear somehow to launch the system.
 Otherwise, it will be impossible to make any transactions.
-For that, Elysium will have a rule (both initially and in the future) that each new validator will receive 100 SABN as a gift.
+For that, Antofy will have a rule (both initially and in the future) that each new validator will receive 100 SABN as a gift.

 ### Will ABN be distributed evenly?

 ABN will be distributed among validators as a reward.
 Since we plan to launch a network with about a thousand initial validators, and about 10% of the total ABN supply will be distributed among them in the first year, there should be no large ABN holders.&#x20;

-Well, except for the Elysium Team, which needs a lot of tokens to create bridges, provide liquidity for centralized exchanges, offer grants for developers, etc. The additional reward the Team will receive as Routers' rewards by operating the network layer.
+Well, except for the Antofy Team, which needs a lot of tokens to create bridges, provide liquidity for centralized exchanges, offer grants for developers, etc. The additional reward the Team will receive as Routers' rewards by operating the network layer.